majianjia/QingStation/doc/anemometer.md

 - A bandpass filter.
 - Finally normalized to the maximum at `1`.

-Later I found out a digital filter can effectively reduce inference that causes by environmental inferences.
+Later I found out a digital bandpass filter can effectively reduce inference that causes by environmental inferences.
-So I came back and add a digital filter to the raw signals.
+So I came back and add a digital filter to smooth out the signal.
+It helps to reduce the number of detecting faulty peaks.
 A bandpass Butterworth is used here, with `2` bandwidths, `2kHz` or `10kHz` around `40kHz` carrier frequency.

-The below image shows the `10` kHz BW version.
+The below image shows the `10` kHz BW filter passbands.
-Any order over `4th` is already unstable while only using signal-precision float calculation.
-A `1st` order `10kHz` BW is used here for maximum stability.
+Any order over `4th` is already unstable with signal-precision float calculation.
+(The coefficients are converted to float32) A `1st` order `10kHz` BW is used here for maximum stability.

 ![](figures/anemometer_digital_filter_response.png)

-The filter types are IIR, which I don't really like to use here as the phase delay is playing a very important role.
+The current filter is IIR type, which I don't really like to use here as the phase delay is playing a very important role in wind speed calculation.
-We will see if we need to use an FIR filter, which with a constant phase delay across all frequencies.
+Let's see if we need to replace it with a FIR filter, which has a constant phase delay across all frequencies.

 #### Echo pulse